Cheung Chau: Economy

-The central part of the island is well developed with shops and houses.
+The central part of the island is well-developed with shops and houses.
 The lane-ways are so narrow that normal motor traffic is impossible.
 Instead, there are small motorised trucks officially termed "village vehicles", which include specially designed mini-fire engines, ambulances and police cars.

 Residential areas also exist on the hills of the north and south.

-Traditionally the island was a fishing village and there are still fishing fleets working from the harbour.
-However, in recent years the island has become a major tourist attraction, offering a mixture of sandy swimming beaches, seafood cafés, and traditional Chinese culture.
+The island was traditionally a fishing village and still has fishing fleets working from the harbour.
+However, in recent years, the island has become a major tourist attraction, offering a mixture of sandy swimming beaches, seafood cafés, and traditional Chinese culture.

 History

+In 1898, Cheung Chau was leased to the United Kingdom for 99 years (till 1997) under the Second Convention of Peking, alongside some 200 other outlying islands and the New Territories.
+The island thus became part of British Hong Kong.

-Under the terms of the 1898 Second Convention of Peking, the New Territories and 200 smaller islands including Cheung Chau Island were leased to the United Kingdom for 99 years.
-At that time, Cheung Chau was mainly a fishing village; it had more residents living on junks than on land.
+At that time, the island was mainly a fishing village and had more residents living on junks than on land.
 Cheung Chau had already been settled by people from other places in Southern China; for example, Hoklo, they are mainly fishing people; Hakka people; Chiu Chau; and Yue Ca. The island slowly evolved into a commercial hub with merchants selling supplies to the local fishing people, boat repair and fishing gear as well as the place to do business for fishing people and small farmers of other nearby islands like Lantau Island.

 At the time of the 1911 census, the population of Cheung Chau, both land and boat based, was 7,686.
 The number of males was 4,519.